asamn/ML_FINAL_PROJECT/README.md

 ### Preprocessing
 The following preprocessing steps were performed:

+-Group county data by states, and performed aggregation via averaging

+-Removed irrelevant columns (flags, extraneous state codes, margin of error values)

+-Rows with unreliable homicide rates were manually calculated using Execl Formulae

+-Only chose features that represented percentage of population rather than raw amounts

--Removed irrelevant columns (flags, extraneous state codes, margin of error values, and ethnicity composition) -Rows with unreliable homicide rates were manually calculated using Execl Formulae -Features starting with "RPL_" were separated as they represent different social vulnerability rankings scores (overall and for individual themes)
+-Features starting with "RPL_" were separated as they represent different social vulnerability rankings scores (overall and for individual themes)

 ### Baseline Performance
 Three models were trained and tuned to establish a baseline performance metric: Linear Regression, Support Vector Regression (SVR), and XGBoost.
 The models were evaluated using Mean Squared Error (MSE) and R-squared (R^2) on a test set (20% of the data).
 The results are summarized below: